 Under certain circumstances e.g. adverse market conditions, it is possible that the Sub-Fund is not invested in equities or other securities and therefore up to 100% of the Sub-Fund may be invested in short and long dated fixed income instruments, money-market instruments and bank deposits for a maximum term of 12 months.
+Bank deposits at sight (ancillary liquid assets) are limited to 20% of the Sub-Fund's net assets and the 20 % limit may only be temporarily breached where exceptionally unfavourable market conditions so require and where such breach is justified by the interests of investors.
 The Sub-Fund may invest up to 100% of its assets in transferable securities and money market instruments issued by Members States of the European Union or the European Economic Area (i.e. Germany, France, United Kingdom, Ireland, Italy, Spain, Belgium, the Netherlands, Finland, Austria, Norway, Liechtenstein), the European Financial Stability Facility (EFSF), the European Stability Mechanism (ESM), the International Bank for Reconstruction and Development, the European Investment Bank, Asian Development Bank, United States of America and Switzerland, provided that in such event the Sub-Fund holds securities from at least six different issues and securities from any single issue shall not account for more than 30% of the Sub-Fund's total assets.

 The fixed income exposure of the Sub-Fund can be achieved by investing in the cash markets and/or the futures markets.
-Bank deposits and cash may not exceed 49% of the Sub-Fund's net assets.
+Bank term deposits and cash may not exceed 49% of the Sub-Fund's net assets.